Thursday, 13 January 2022

 A poster promoting Parnell's pamphlet "Boycotting" shows that it quickly became an eponymous word.
 Parnell is pictured on the cover.

-According to one source, "boycott" was first coined by a local priest, Father John O'Malley, who was helping an activist to find a simple term for the action the local people would understand.
+According to one contemporary source, "boycott" was first coined by a local priest, Father John O'Malley, who was helping an activist to find a simple term for the action the local people would understand.
 He rejected "ostracism," and "social excommunication" as too elitist. and suggested calling it "to boycott him."

 4 comments: